top of page

 The workbook was created in collaboration with professionals to ensure the exercises are not only useful but genuinely motivating.
 Years ago, I came across a creative workbook by Szabolcs Lovasa transactional analysis organizational developer—that had a profound impact on me and inspired this initiative.
 The “Life Script” exercise in this book is his generous contribution to the project.

-The workbook’s development was overseen by Klára Kovács, a communication expert, integrative self-awareness mentor-in-training, and trainee couple and family therapist.
+The workbook was developed with the support of Klára Kovács, a communication expert, integrative self-awareness mentor-in-training, and trainee couple and family therapist.
 Her extensive experience in self-development—both individually and in group settings—has been invaluable to this project.

 We may not have all the answers in advance, and we certainly weren’t born with a manual, but taking the first step opens up the path.
 The stories and life experiences in this book aim to convey this belief and strength.